If you’re trying to adopt a more eco-friendly way of living, then this post is for you.

 These k-cups by beaniac are not only 100% compostable and BPI-certified, but also made with organic Rainforest Alliance Certified Arabica coffee.

-They work with Keurig 2.0, so if you have one of the Plus models, these biodegradable pods are one of the best options that you have.
+They work with Keurig 2.0, so if you’re an owner of this model, these biodegradable pods are one of the best options that you have.

 Furthermore, the coffee they’re capable of producing is delicious.